Best Low Storage PC Games

 Looking for fun lightweight PC games that won’t take long to download?
 Follow along as we explore the best low storage PC games on Steam.

-With the constant influx of new games releasing, PC gamers may find themselves increasingly pressed for storage as every application competes for their precious gigabytes.
+With the constant influx of new games releasing, PC gamers may find themselves progressively pressed for storage as every application competes for their valuable gigabytes.

-Combine this with unreliable internet in certain parts of the world and trying to run games on low spec PCs, and it becomes clear why some players prefer lighter-sized games.
+Combine this with inconsistent internet in certain parts of the world and trying to run games on low spec PCs, and it becomes clear why some players prefer lighter-sized games.

 In this list, we’ll help you expand your lightweight gaming options with the best petite PC games on Steam that require 1 GB or less available memory to install.